HEPTACOM/heptaconnect-docs/docs/guides/playground/index.md

     └── ...
 ```

+!!! success
-?> ✅ You successfully created your first portal!
+    You successfully created your first portal!

 ### Adding your package to the SDK runtime